antvis/G2/site/docs/manual/core/chart.en.md

 ## Global options

-You can specify some global options through the `new Chart(options)`: such as mounted containers, width, height, etc. All options are **Optional**.
+You can specify some global options through the `new Chart(options)`: such as mounted containers, width, height, etc. All options are **optional**.

 ```js
 // Specify options as needed